Vasily-X/AutoFoldCode/README.md

 Once installed, AutoFoldCode will automatically begin persisting code folds.
 To clear AutoFoldCode's cache, use the `AutoFoldCode: Clear` command from the Command Palette.

 ## Authors
 Originally developed by @callodacity, now it's being mantained by me.
+Many thanks to the next contributors:
+- @Flowpy
+- @acheronfail

 ## License
 [MIT](./LICENSE)